Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-\item It is known that on genus $g$ Riemann surface the Theta function vanishes.
-Therefore, the factor $\prod_{j=1}^{n+1}\Theta[^{\alpha}_{\beta}](-\vec x_j+\sum\vec x-\sum \vec y+\sum q \vec z-2\vec \Delta)$ in the denominator also introduces poles in the correlation function. \end{itemize} Using the identifications \ref{bgpxe} and operator product expansions of $\eta,\xi$ fields, it is possible to see that this denominator factor becomes independent of the locations of the $\beta$'s and $\gamma$'s \cite{Lechtenfeld,Morozov}.
-As a result, the poles associated with Theta functions do note depend on the locations where $\beta,\gamma$ fields are inserted.
-Note that the vertex operators and the BRST charge are constructed using the $(\beta,\gamma)$ system, but the picture changing operator contains $\partial\xi,\eta$ and $e^{q\phi}$ factors that can not be expressed as polynomials of $\beta$ and $\gamma$.
-This suggest that the picture changing operators are the source of poles in the correlation function that corresponds to the vanishing of Theta functions appearing in the denominator.
-Also the locations of these poles are functions of the locations of the PCO's in the correlation function.
+Using the identifications \eqref{bgpxe} and operator product expansions of $\eta$ and $\xi$ fields, it is possible to see that this factor in the denominator becomes independent of the locations of the $\beta$'s and $\gamma$'s \cite{Lechtenfeld198911,Morozov199001}.
+As a result, the poles associated with Theta functions do not depend on the locations of insertion of $\beta$ and $\gamma$ fields.
+Note that the vertex operators and the BRST charge are constructed using the $\beta\gamma$-system, but the picture changing operator contains $\partial\xi,\eta$ and $e^{q\phi}$ factors that can not be expressed as polynomials of $\beta$ and $\gamma$.
+This suggests that these poles originate from picture-changing operators in the correlation function.
+Also, the locations of these poles are functions of the locations of PCOs in the correlation function.